 To use Quad Input Page Program the Quad Enable (QE) bit in Status Register-2 must be set to 1.
 A Write Enable instruction must be executed before the device will accept the Quad Input Page Program instruction (Status Register-1, WEL=1).
-The instruction is initiated by driving the /CS pin low then shifting the instruction code "32h" followed by a 24-bit address (A23-A0) and at least one data byte, into the IO pins.
+The instruction is initiated by driving the /CS pin low then shifting the instruction code "32h" followed by a 24/32-bit address (A23/A31-A0) and at least one data byte, into the IO pins.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.
 All other functions of Quad Input Page Program are identical to standard Page Program.
-The Quad Input Page Program instruction sequence is shown in Figure 19.
+The Quad Input Page Program instruction sequence is shown in Figure 30.

-Figure 19.
-Quad Input Page Program Instruction (SPI Mode only)
+Figure 30.
+Quad Input Page Program Instruction (SPI Mode only) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-7.2.16 Quad Page Program (33h)
+7.2.27 Quad Page Program (33h)

 The Quad Page Program (33h) instruction is similar to the Quad Input Page Program (32h) instruction except that address and data bits are both input and output through four pins IO0, IO1, IO2 and IO3.
 The Quad Page Program can improve performance for PROM Programmer and applications that have slow clock speeds <5MHz.
 Systems with faster clock speed will not realize much benefit for the Quad Page Program instruction since the inherent page program time is much greater than the time it take to clock-in the data.
 To use Quad Page Program the Quad Enable (QE) bit in Status Register-2 must be set to 1.
-The Quad Page Program instruction sequence is shown in Figure 20.
+The Quad Page Program instruction sequence is shown in Figure 31.